nxt-insurance/nxt_state_machine/README.md

 ### Callbacks

-You can register `before_transition`, `around_transition` and `after_transition` callbacks.
+You can register `before_transition`, `around_transition`, `after_transition` and `on_success` callbacks.
 By defining the :from and :to states you decide on which transitions the callback actually runs.
 Around callbacks need to call the proc object that they get passed in.
 Registering callbacks inside an event block or on the state_machine top level behaves exactly the same way and is only a matter of structure.
 The only thing that defines when callbacks run is the :from and :to parameters with which they are registered.